Sambal Oelek (aka Sambal Ulek). A delicious spicy chili sauce made with chilies, onion, shallots, garlic, tomatoes and oil. Ready in 20 minutes!

-Authentic sambal oelek is a spicy Indonesian chili paste that is also a bit chunky thanks to the hot red chile peppers, green chile peppers, tomatoes, onions and shallots.
+Sambal oelek is a spicy chili paste that chunky in texture, thanks to the hot red chile peppers, green chile peppers, tomatoes, onions and shallots.
 The flavor of the ground fresh chili paste is elevated with chicken powder, sugar, salt and garlic.
+My sambal oelek recipe is different from Sriracha sauce as it's not smooth and it's more thick.

 You will need the following ingredients for the best sambal oelek.
 Please scroll down to Recipe Card below for full measurements.

-- Neutral oil: like avocado oil, sunflower oil, grapeseed oil, vegetable oil or canola oil - avoid using olive oil due to overpowering scent.
+- Neutral oil: any flavorless oil like avocado oil, peanut oil, grapeseed oil, vegetable oil or canola oil with a high smoke point.
+I would avoid using olive oil or coconut oil due to its heavier scent.

 - Red chilies: for mild use whole red chilies (serrano peppers, cayenne peppers, or red jalapenos) that have been de-seeded.
-You can find this ingredient at your local grocery store.
 For extra spicy use bird's eye chilies.

 - Green chilies: for mild use jalapeño peppers that have been de-seeded.
 For extra spicy use bird's eye chilies